automated-bots/Stock-Index-Bot/README.md

-# Stock Index Alert Bot
+# Stock Market Index Alert Bot

 `index-bot` is an open-source stock (forex) bot that uses the the following data to notify the user via Telegram.